CPE Configuration

 Site-to-Site VPN Best Practices

-• Configure all tunnels for every IPSec connection: Oracle deploys multiple IPSec headends for all your connections to provide high availability for your mission-critical workloads.
+• Configure all tunnels for every IPSec connection: Oracle deploys several IPSec headends for connections to provide high availability for mission-critical workloads.
 Configuring all the available tunnels is a key part of the "Design for Failure" philosophy.
 (Exception: Cisco ASA policy-based configuration, which uses a single tunnel.)

-• Have redundant CPEs in your on-premises locations: Each of your sites that connects with IPSec to Oracle Cloud Infrastructure should have redundant CPE devices.
-You add each CPE to the Oracle Cloud Infrastructure Console and create a separate IPSec connection between your Dynamic Routing Gateway (DRG) and each CPE.
+• Have redundant CPEs in on-premises locations: We recommend that each site that connects with IPSec to Oracle Cloud Infrastructure have redundant CPE devices.
+You add each CPE to the Oracle Cloud Infrastructure Console and create a separate IPSec connection between a Dynamic Routing Gateway (DRG) and each CPE.
 For each IPSec connection, Oracle provisions two tunnels on geographically redundant IPSec headends.
-Oracle may use any tunnel that is "up" to send traffic back to your on-premises network.
+Oracle might use any tunnel that's "up" to send traffic back to an on-premises network.
 For more information, see Routing for Site-to-Site VPN.

-• Consider backup aggregate routes: If you have multiple sites connected via IPSec VPNs to Oracle Cloud Infrastructure, and those sites are connected to your on-premises backbone routers, consider configuring your IPSec connection routes with both the local site aggregate route as well as a default route.
+• Consider backup aggregate routes: If you have several sites connected by means of Site-to-Site VPN to Oracle Cloud Infrastructure, and those sites are connected to on-premises backbone routers, consider configuring the IPSec connection routes with both the local site aggregate route and a default route.

-Note that the DRG routes learned from the IPSec connections are only used by traffic you route from your VCN to your DRG.
-The default route will only be used by traffic sent to your DRG whose destination IP address does not match the more specific routes of any of your tunnels.
+Note that the DRG routes learned from the IPSec connections are only used by traffic you route from a VCN to the DRG.
+The default route is only used by traffic sent to the DRG whose destination IP address doesn't match the more specific routes of any of the tunnels.

 Confirming the Status of the Connection

-After you configure the IPSec connection, you can test the connection by launching an instance into the VCN and then pinging it from your on-premises network.
-For information about launching an instance, see Launching an Instance.
+After you configure the IPSec connection, you can test the connection by creating a Compute instance into the VCN and then pinging it from an on-premises network.
+For information about creating a Compute instance, see Launching an Instance.
 To ping the instance, the VCN's security rules must allow ping traffic.

 You can get the status of the IPSec tunnels in the API or Console.
-For instructions, see To view the status and configuration information for the IPSec tunnels.
+For instructions, see Getting an IPSec Tunnel's Details.

 Device Configurations